※本記事にはプロモーションが含まれています。

 At night, they move the table away and lay out futons in the same room to sleep.

-This was true in the nagaya of the Edo period, and it is still true in many Japanese homes today.
+This was true in nagaya of the Edo period, and it is still true in many Japanese homes today.

 When people gather on the floor, conversations begin naturally, and people feel closer to each other.